predixdesignsystem/px-rangepicker/README.md

 ##Events
 ### `range-changed`

-Event fired on change to `range` value. *Note: The value will be automatically updated if you are using 2-way data-binding, making event listeners unnecessary.*
+Event fired on change to `range` value.
+Listeners will receive an event object whose `e.detail.value` attribute has the changing property’s new value. *Note: The value will be automatically updated if you are using 2-way data-binding, making event listeners unnecessary.*

+Add a listener using the `on-range-changed` annotated event listener syntax as follows:

 ```html
 <px-rangepicker on-range-changed="rangeChangedHandler"></px-rangepicker>